 - If there are more than 25 students (up to 50), a second instructor or administrator must be present for the entire class.

-- All IEP providers/schools must issue a certificate the captures all of the required elements in the sample given in the packet.
+- All IEP providers/schools must issue a certificate that captures all of the required elements in the sample given in the packet.
 IEPs may utilize their own certificates, provided all necessary/pertinent information is present.

-These standardized digital certificates help protect the integrity of the program and ensure accurate recordkeeping.
+Note: These standardized digital certificates help protect the integrity of the program and ensure accurate recordkeeping.
 CE providers must also send class rosters to the Board within 10 days of class completion, following all recordkeeping rules.